sayeg84/latticeModels/README.md

 This simulation requires a well built, functioning installation of the Julia Programming Language.

-It also requires the following Julia packages intsalled and functioning:
+It also requires the following Julia packages installed and functioning:

 * Plots
 * PlotlyJS